Ptosis Surgery Cost and Procedure Guide

-During and after any anaesthetic and surgical procedure there are general risks which include airway problems, blood loss, cardiac arrest, scarring, allergic reactions and blood clots.
-Every effort will be taken to reduce these risks and the likelihood of any of them happening will be discussed during your initial consultation.
+During and after any anaesthetic and surgical procedure, there are general risks, including airway problems, blood loss, cardiac arrest, scarring, allergic reactions, and blood clots.
+Every effort will be taken to reduce these risks, and the likelihood of any of them happening will be discussed during the initial consultation.

 How to prepare for ptosis surgery

 Having surgery can be a daunting experience for anyone.
 As a result, it is recommended patients do what they can to help prepare for their procedure.
 This ptosis surgery preparation page highlights how patients can prepare for surgery.
 The surgeon will also discuss these preparations during the consultation.

 In the initial days after surgery, patients may find it easier to sleep with their head propped up.
 This helps to prevent pressure on the face and will be more comfortable.
 Try to rest and sleep in an inclined position during the first few days.
 Be sure to have plenty of pillows ready to help with this.

 After having had the surgery, patients will want to relax and focus on recovery.
 It's a good idea to do a big food shop the day before the procedure.
 That way, patients won't have to be going to the shops when they should be resting.
 Patients may also want to prepare and freeze some meals before having the surgery.
 This will save time and effort afterwards.

 Patients may want to clean the house and do chores like washing or taking the bins out before the day of the procedure.
 This will help free up time in the days after the operation.

 Patients are likely to feel tired after the ptosis surgery procedure.
 Patients may therefore find it helpful to ask friends or family to help look after young children and pets for the first few days after the operation.
 This will help them focus on their recovery.